halkhalil/docker-dolibarr-phpfpm/README.md

 its

-This configuration assumes the Dolibarr PHP-FPM container is reachable through name "dolibarr" (which can be enforces with a link).
+This configuration assumes the Dolibarr PHP-FPM container is reachable through name "dolibarr" (which can be enforced with a link).

 ## Documents directory